fullstack-devops/ngx-mat-components/docs/theme-menu.md

 - When `'auto'` is selected, the theme follows the user's system preference.
 - The menu uses Material Design and includes icons for each theme option.
 - Works only with Angular Material 3.
+- The selected theme is persisted in `localStorage` under the key specified by `localStorageKey` (default: `'fs-selected-theme'`).
+Only explicit selections of `'light-mode'` or `'dark-mode'` are stored; selecting `'auto'` removes the key and follows the system preference.
+- On initialization, the component reads the value from `localStorage` (if present) and applies it.
 - Prepare the `style.scss` file in your project to include the theme styles.

 ```scss